Avg: 3.2 from 111 votes

 Pitch 3: 5.9+ up the dihedral, through a roof, up to a tree.
 Standard 5.9+ pitch in the alpine, good gear the whole way, crux at the roof with good gear at your waist, step up, drop in a nice #4, ramble up to the tree.
 Continue another ~60 feet of 5.8 terrain on good clean rock, up to a nice ledge with several trees.

 Pitch 4: 5.10+ (or A0).
 After a 20 foot section of 5.8/9, you come to the first of ~14 bolts in the ladder (10+ / A0) and exit on a 15 foot section including some face moves and a finger crack (5.8/9).
-Contrary to the many descriptions out there, there are far more than two old bolts on this pitch (and the route).
-Only two of the old bolts require small width biners, but if you head up, prepare yourself for clipping into some real manky bolts alongside the good ones.
+All the bolts are new stainless steel.
 At the last bolt, head out on some face moves to gain the finger crack.
 The pitch ends at a nice hanging belay on two solid bolts (super exposed!).

 Pitch 5: 5.10-.
-After traversing over on one good and one bad bolt, you hit a nice finger crack that takes solid jams and (despite what other descriptions say) good gear.
+After traversing rightwards on more good bolts, you hit a nice finger crack that takes solid jams and (despite what other descriptions say) good gear.
 After about 40 feet, the angle decreases and becomes about 5.7 to a small ledge.
 The Beckey guide describes there being a bush there, but now there is only a small stick.

 Pitch 6: 5.11 (or A0).
 The pitch starts with mixed descriptions: 5.8 (Beckey), 5.9 (N&P), 10- (several online descriptions).
 I have to agree with the online descriptions.
 Head up a right leaning crack to some questionable gear followed by a bolt.
 Continue to a sloping ledge about 20 feet up with no gear on difficult terrain.
 From the ledge, head left to find the first of several bolts in the ladder.
 If you are aiding the ladder, note that there are two mandatory free 5.9+ mantles.
 The first mantel is steeper with decent holds.
 Clip three more bolts and do the second mandatory free 5.9+ mantel (more sloopy / balancy).
 Continue left up small ledges to a nice ledge with a single (old) bolt and a small crack.